Court-Certified Mediator Qualification Requirements by State

 General Requirements:

-For individuals wondering how to become a mediator, we compiled a guide on master’s in dispute resolution for students with and without a law degree in their background.
-Additionally, if you are looking for a wide range of knowledge of the U.S. legal system and procedures, you also find the online master’s in legal studies helpful.
+For individuals wondering how to become a mediator, we compiled a guide to master’s programs in dispute resolution for students with and without a law degree.
+Additionally, if you are looking for a wide range of knowledge of the U.S. legal system and procedures, you will also find the online master’s in legal studies helpful.
 There are also available concentrations in dispute resolution for individuals interested who wish to learn the methods of arbitration, mediation and negotiation.